Tuesday, July 10, 2018

 Modes of listening

-Modes of listening are similar to what Ziff (1964) in relation to the visual arts has called acts of aspection.
-Venitian paintings, for example, "lend themselves to an act of aspection involving attention to balanced masses; contours are of no importance" (620).
-Some aspects, such as balanced masses, are emphasized, while other aspects, such as contours, are less important.
-This is different from the Florentine school, which "demands attention to contours" as "the linear style predominates" (620).
-Paintings from the Venitian school and the Florentine school are seen with different acts of aspection because different aspects are the focus of the experience.
-Carlson (2008) explains that the theory of acts of aspection points to the fact that different works of art have "different kinds of boundaries and different foci of aesthetic significance and so demand different acts of aspection" (119).
+Carlson (2008) explains that the idea of acts of aspection points to the fact that different works of art have "different kinds of boundaries and different foci of aesthetic significance and so demand different acts of aspection" (119).
 According to Ziff, one looks "for light in a Claude, for color in a Bonnard, for contoured volumes in a Signorelli" (1964, 620).
-For Ziff, these differences are not so much given in the phenomenal world as they come about when a subject enacts visual phenomena; we do not merely see contoured volumes in a Signorelli but look for them.
-Such a formulation captures how perception is a skillful know-how for enacting a kind of meaningfulness that comes with a relative hierarchy of phenomenal appearances.
+For Ziff, these differences are not pre-given in the phenomenal world but come about when a subject enacts visual phenomena; we do not merely see contoured volumes in a Signorelli but look for them–although this 'looking for' is often, as we will see below, unconscious and spontaneous rather than effortful.
+Despite the automaticity with which we come to take on different acts of aspection, appreciating art is a skillful know-how.
+Enacting the meaningfulness that emerges when phenomenal appearances are placed in a hierarchy of relative importance is an acquired, embodied skill.

 Similar to Ziff's idea of the viewer conducting their gaze around different foci of aeshtetic significance, a musical mode of listening describes the components or aspects of the music that are discerned and that appear simultaneously in people's consciousness and how these different aspects of the phenomena relate to each other.
 Certain aspects are distinguished or emphasized in hearing, while others are not discernible or treated as minor components.